 Top Ten ABA Competition Law Schools by Points

 5 (tie).
-Michigan State University College of Law
+St. Mary’s University School of Law

-7 (tie).
-University of Illinois College of Law
+8 (tie).
+University of Akron School of Law

 Ranking criteria and the point totals for the top teams can be found here.